brynhayder/brynhayder.github.io/_posts/2018-03-07-Gaussian-Process-Regression.md

 ## Definition

->A Gaussian process is an infinite collection of random variables such that any finite subset forms multivariate Gaussian distribution
+>A Gaussian process is a (possibly infinite) collection of random variables such that any finite subset forms multivariate Gaussian distribution

 We are interested in the case in which the GP is parameterised by $$\mathbf{x} \in \mathbb{R}^n$$.
 That is, our GPs will provide a measure over functions $$f: \mathbb{R}^n \to \mathbb{R}$$.